juxor/afaq/markdown/secG2.md

 In summary, then, while individualist anarchism opposed communist-anarchism much of this opposition was rooted in misunderstandings and, at times, outright distortion.
 Once these are corrected, it becomes clear that both schools of anarchism share significant ideas in common.
-This is unsurprisingly, given the impact of Proudhon on both of them as well as their common concerns on the social question and participation in the labour and other popular movements.
+This is unsurprising, given the impact of Proudhon on both of them as well as their common concerns on the social question and participation in the labour and other popular movements.
 As both are (libertarian) socialists inspired by many of the same intellectual and social influences, this should come as no surprise.
 That a few individualist and communist anarchists tried to deny those common influences should not blind us to them or the fact that both schools of anarchism are compatible.

 Ultimately, though, anarchism should be wide enough and generous enough to include both communist and individualist anarchism.
 Attempts to excommunicate